 Below, I’ve broken down some of the key factors to how to grow monstera so you can get each one right, step by step.

 Monstera needs dappled light, so growing it in the shade of another houseplant is ideal, but failing that, you can simply keep it a few metres away from the window.

 There is no need to turn your Monstera to face the sun as its leaves turn by themselves to find the sun.
-If the plant ever grows out in one direction, turning the pot for a few weeks will encourage it to turn its head around and even up.
+If the plant ever grows out in one direction, turning the pot or plant stand for a few weeks will encourage it to turn its head around and even up.

 Read up on the best ways to use led grow lights for your indoor plants.
 You will need them to get the best results.

 Swiss Cheese Plants are very easy going with temperatures, and will tolerate 65-85°F (18-29°C).
 So, wherever you are in Australia there should be somewhere in your house where the plant will always be happy.